twaldear/flask-sqlite-admin/README.md

 app.register_blueprint(sqliteAdminBP, url_prefix='/sqlite')
 ```

-IMPORTANT NOTE: This package will only work if the first column of the table is a PRIMARY KEY
+IMPORTANT NOTE: This package will only work if the first column of a table is a PRIMARY KEY

 Navigate to /sqlite and you should see all of your sqlite tables in that database as tabs.
 Click the tab to view the table contents.
 * Click column header to sort column, click again to reverse sort